So You Want to Be a Forensic Scientist!

 Kinds of Forensic Science: Discipline Sections Within the American Academy of Forensic Sciences

-The American Academy of Forensic Sciences, the largest forensic science organization in the world, is composed of over 7,000 scientists organized into eleven sections representing the different areas of interest, activity, education, and expertise of individual members.
+The American Academy of Forensic Sciences, the largest forensic science organization in the world, is composed of over 7,000 scientists organized into 11 sections representing the different areas of interest, activity, education, and expertise of individual members.
+The 11 AAFS disciplines are:

 How Do I Become a Forensic Scientist?